 Some types of rice wine:

 Sake is also referred to in English as Japanese rice wine, which is not entirely accurate.
 Wine is made from the single fermentation of plant juices (other than sparkling wine or champagne, which can be a double fermentation to create the carbonation).
-Sake is produced by multiple fermentation of rice, which is similar to the way beer is produced.
+Sake is produced by multiple fermentations of the rice grain, which is similar to the way beer is produced.

 Rice milk is a kind of grain milk processed from rice.
 It is mostly made from brown rice and commonly unsweetened.
 The sweetness in most rice milk varieties is generated by a natural enzymatic process, dividing the carbohydrates into sugars—especially glucose.
 Some rice milk may nevertheless be sweetened with sugarcane syrup or other sugars.